 In response, during 2017 the IRSE ran a series of workshops with industry representatives to discuss the key challenges facing the Programme.
 This was done with the support of WSP, who facilitated and hosted the workshops.

-The final output was an IRSE White Paper, which explores the challenges and opportunities associated with implementing the Digital Railway Programme.
+The final output was an IRSE White Paper, published in December 2017, which explored the challenges and opportunities associated with implementing the Digital Railway Programme.
 It makes pertinent observations on the industry's readiness to deliver the Programme.

 Click HERE to view the IRSE's White Paper "Making a Success of the Digital Railway".

 In January 2018 the IRSE held an evening event at which the conclusions and recommendations in the paper were debated.
 A digest of the proceedings was produced:

 Click HERE to view the report on the discussion.